Dust collector: Centrifugal collectors

-Centrifugal collectors use cyclonic action to separate dust particles from the gas stream.
+Centrifugal collectors are based on centrifugal systems (centrifuges) and use cyclonic action to separate dust particles from the gas stream.
 In a typical cyclone, the dust gas stream enters at an angle and is spun rapidly.
 The centrifugal force created by the circular flow throws the dust particles toward the wall of the cyclone.
 After striking the wall, these particles fall into a hopper located underneath.

 Cyclone separators are found in all types of power and industrial applications, including pulp and paper plants, cement plants, steel mills, petroleum coke plants, metallurgical plants, saw mills and other kinds of facilities that process dust.

 Single-cyclone separators create a dual vortex to separate coarse from fine dust.
 The main vortex spirals downward and carries most of the coarser dust particles.
 The inner vortex, created near the bottom of the cyclone, spirals upward and carries finer dust particles.

 Multiple-cyclone separators consist of a number of small-diameter cyclones, operating in parallel and having a common gas inlet and outlet, as shown in the figure, and operate on the same principle as single cyclone separators—creating an outer downward vortex and an ascending inner vortex.
 Multiple-cyclone separators remove more dust than single cyclone separators because the individual cyclones have a greater length and smaller diameter.

 Secondary-air-flow separators use a secondary air flow, injected into the cyclone to accomplish several things.
 The secondary air flow increases the speed of the cyclonic action making the separator more efficient; it intercepts the particulate before it reaches the interior walls of the unit; and it forces the separated particulate toward the collection area.
 The secondary air flow protects the separator from particulate abrasion and allows the separator to be installed horizontally because gravity is not depended upon to move the separated particulate downward.